heatheranndye/heatheranndye.github.io/content/articles/trees.md

 ##### Scale and transform the variables

-Now, we use built in function from Scikit Learn to encode 'wage' ($y$) as a dummy variable.
+Now, use a built-in function from Scikit Learn to encode 'wage' ($y$) as a dummy variable.
 We load the encoder, set up the categories to be encoded, test the encoder and then encode y.
 The array below shows that '<=50K' is encoded as a zero.
 The preprocessing methods are in the module sklearn.preprocessing.

 ```python